ballerina-platform/asyncapi-triggers/asyncapi/asgardeo/Module.md

 ## Overview

-The `ballerinax/trigger.asgardeo` module provides a Listener to grasp events triggered from your [Asgardeo](https://wso2.com/asgardeo/) Organization.
-This functionality is provided by Asgardeo Events API.
+The `ballerinax/trigger.asgardeo` module provides a Listener to grasp events triggered from your [Asgardeo](https://wso2.com/asgardeo/) organization.
+This functionality is provided by the [Asgardeo Events API.](https://wso2.com/asgardeo/docs/references/asgardeo-events/)

-The Asgardeo Trigger module allows you to listen to following events occur in your Asgardeo organization.
+The Asgardeo Trigger module allows you to listen to the following events when they occur in your Asgardeo organization:

 - Registration Events
    - Add User Event